Social Trend Hook Lyrics Prompts: 10 Algorithm-Friendly Templates

 Common mistakes

-• Setup with no payoff — line 3 must deliver the twist, not just repeat the setup
+• Setup with no payoff.
+Line 3 has to deliver the twist, not repeat the setup.

-• Spoken callback feels written — line 4 has to sound like something you say to camera
+• Spoken callback that reads like writing.
+Line 4 should sound like something you say to camera.

 How to push results further

-• Pick the trend that matches your actual song idea — do not force a trend that does not fit
+• Pick the trend that matches your actual song idea.
+Do not force one that does not fit.

-• Test the trend phrase as you would mouth it to camera; if it sounds wrong, swap trends
+• Test the trend phrase by mouthing it to camera; if it sounds wrong, swap trends.

-• Make line 2 a specific noun + adjective + place — “last bagel in the office break room”, not “the food”
+• Make line 2 a specific noun plus adjective plus place: “last bagel in the office break room”, not “the food”.

-• Cut every adjective from line 4 except the dryest one
+• Cut every adjective from line 4 except the driest one.

-• After drafting, mouth the whole chorus while doing the trend’s physical action; if it does not sync, line 1 is wrong-length
+• After drafting, mouth the whole chorus while doing the trend’s physical action.
+If it does not sync, line 1 is the wrong length.

 FAQ

-Q: Will using a trend format make my song feel dated in 6 months?
-A: Yes, some trends date fast.
-Pick formats with a 2+ year track record (“POV”, “tell me without telling me”) if you want a longer shelf life; pick newer ones for short campaigns.
+Q: Will using a trend format make my song feel dated in six months?
+A: Some trends date fast.
+Pick formats with a 2-plus-year track record (“POV”, “tell me without telling me”) for longer shelf life; pick newer ones for short campaigns you will retire anyway.

 Q: Can a trend hook be a verse opener too?
 A: It can, but it works better as the chorus’s line 1.
-Verse openers using trends can feel try-hard; chorus openers feel like the song earned them.
+Verse openers built on trends often feel try-hard; chorus openers feel earned.

 Q: How many trends can I stack in one song?
 A: One.
 Stacking two trends confuses the frame.
 Pick one and own it.